ym-project/gulp-esbuild/README.md

 * `createGulpEsbuild` - is the export which need only in watch mode.
 It supports [esbuild incremental build](https://esbuild.github.io/api/#incremental) to rebuild the project faster than initial build.
 Use it with gulp watch mode only.
 * `pipedGulpEsbuild` - is the export which need if you want to pipe data from other plugin to gulp-esbuild.
 It's experemental feature!

+### Notice
+This plugin doesn't receive data from other plugins via piping by default.
+If you want to enable this feature you should use `pipedGulpEsbuild` export.
+See [example](https://github.com/ym-project/gulp-esbuild/tree/master/examples/piping).

 ## Install
 ```bash
 npm install gulp-esbuild